-- CP from any issuer that is rated A-2 by S&P or P-2 by Moody's, or F-2 by Fitch (or below) is not permitted. - Issued by any entity domiciled in the United States. - Asset-Backed CP Obligations are not permitted. - Types of CP Programs allowed: 3(a)2, 3(a)3, 4(2) and 144A. - No more than \$200 million par amount in total at any given time. - 4.
-U.S. Treasury Obligations - No Limits - 5.
-U.S. Government Agencies - U.S. Government Agencies include Federal Farm Credit Banks, Federal Home Loan Bank, Federal Home Loan Mortgage Corporation, Federal National Mortgage Association, Federal Agricultural Mortgage Corporation and any Agency obligation fully backed and guaranteed by the United States. - Subordinated U.S. Government Agencies are not allowed. - No limits.
+- Repurchase agreements may not exceed a 7-day final maturity. - Counterparties must have a short-term rating of A-1 or better from S&P. - No more than 25% of the portfolio's total assets may be invested in repurchase agreements with any one counterparty. - 2.
+Commercial Paper (CP) - Issuers must be rated in any 2 of the following 3 categories: - o A1 or A1+ from S&P - o P1 from Moody's - o F1 or F1+ from Fitch - CP from any issuer that is rated A-2 by S&P or P-2 by Moody's or F-2 by Fitch (or below) is not permitted. - Issued by any entity domiciled in the United States. - Asset-Backed CP Obligations are not permitted. - Types of CP Programs allowed: 3(a)2, 3(a)3, 4(2) and 144A. - Total CP is limited to a maximum of 25% of the portfolio's market value at the time of purchase. - Portfolio should hold no more than 1.75% of the portfolio's market value in any one issuer at the time of purchase.

+- 3. U.S. Treasury Obligations

+- No Limits

+- 4. U.S. Government Agencies

+- U.S. Government Agencies include Federal Farm Credit Banks, Federal Home Loan Bank, Federal Home Loan Mortgage Corporation, Federal National Mortgage Association, Federal Agricultural Mortgage Corporation and any Agency obligation fully backed and guaranteed by the United States.

+- Subordinated U.S. Government Agencies are not allowed.

+- No limits.